There are lots of savings options but they fall into the following main areas.

 This said, you should consider the rates available on other savings accounts to check you aren't missing out on a better deal elsewhere even after taking into account the tax savings.

-There are some changes coming into effect from April 2016 which mean that all basic rate taxpayers will get a tax free savings allowance of £1,000.
+All basic rate taxpayers can earn £1,000 of interest each tax year without paying any tax on this interest.
 This may mean that their tax status will be the same whether or not they invest in a Cash ISA but there remain other advantages of investing in a Cash ISA.

 To get the best out of your cash ISA, you need to make sure